linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/14 Wiener Processes.md

 $$ where  $S_0$  and  $S_T$  are the stock price at time 0 and time  $T$ .
 Equation (14.5) shows that, when there is no uncertainty, the stock price grows at a continuously compounded rate of  $\mu$  per unit of time.

 In practice, of course, there is uncertainty.
 A reasonable assumption is that the variability of the return in a short period of time,  $\Delta t$ , is the same regardless of the stock price.
-In other words, an investor is just as uncertain about the return when the stock price is  $50 as when it is$ 10.
+In other words, an investor is just as uncertain about the return when the stock price is  \$50 as when it is\$ 10.
 This suggests that the standard deviation of the change in a short period of time  $\Delta t$  should be proportional to the stock price and leads to the model

 $$ d S = \mu S d t + \sigma S d z
 $$ or